Knitting for menopause

 Puberty growth spurts can be intense.
 My teen’s most significant, so far, was six inches in a year.
 In our family, we acknowledge this change by talking a lot about how it feels to suddenly inhabit a body that is so much bigger than it had been—long legs cramped in the back seat of a car, and legs and arms that sprawl out of a twin-sized bed.
 When I was pregnant, in 2006, information, advice, and cultural approval was everywhere.
 Kind smiles from strangers, offers to sit on public transportation, and so many books and so much advice (welcome and unwanted, both).

 But menopause?
 Oof.
 There’s lots of cultural messages that frame this period of life as something to be avoided and hidden.
 (I couldn’t even begin to touch how the beauty industry points a fire hose of messages at us to say that our normal, regular, perfectly lovely, just as they are, faces and bodies are wrong for having lines, looser skin, or thinner hair.
-Go subscribe to The Unpublishable for helpful counter-messages to that!).
+Go subscribe to The Review of Beauty for helpful counter-messages to that!).

 The official list of menopausal symptoms seems straightforward enough—disturbed sleep, anxiety, a slowing metabolism, hair thinning—but they hardly capture the magnitude of how all these things have impacted daily life and self-image for me.
 I began experiencing perimenopausal symptoms at around age 44.
 I entered menopause at age 51.
 I am now about to turn 56, so it’s been a dozen years of managing symptoms, adjusting, and loving this amazing body that, over the last few years, has changed as much as it changed when I was a young teen in puberty.